idoashke/FootballPredictions_DataScience/README.md

 # Football Predictions Program - data science project

 Let's Predict!!! - the main notebook that runs all the project's notebooks by the right order.
-                   To start the program, please run this notebook.
+                   To use the program, please run this notebook.

 Machine_Learning - the notebook with the machine learning code.